Username-Jay-is-not-available/Universe/README.md

 10/15/2022:
 I added all the files that would be the basis for my project.
 Still need to add functionality.
 At this date, I have completed 2/3 tasks on my Sprint #1.
 It has been formatted and created the .json file and the .js file that can have information added to them to include information from other books.

+11/16/22
+Implemented my partner's microservice.
+The microservice improved server.js and added function.js.
+The search feature of the microservice is now much more friendly to users.